 Talbots Scholarship Foundation

-Talbots Scholarship Foundation will award $180,000 in college scholarships for the 2011 academic year, including up to 10 $15,000 scholarships and one $30,000 scholarship to an extraordinary finalist demonstrating courage, conviction and an insatiable entrepreneurial spirit.
+Talbots Scholarship Foundation will award $180,000 in college scholarships, including up to 10 $15,000 scholarships and one $30,000 scholarship to an extraordinary finalist demonstrating courage, conviction and an insatiable entrepreneurial spirit.

 - Be women currently residing in the United States or Canada,

 - Be women who have earned a high school diploma or their GED on or before September,

 - Be enrolled or planning to enroll in a full- or part-time undergraduate course of study at an accredited 2- or 4- year college, university, or vocational-technical school,